 - Perform test migration.

 Once all the tasks in the pre-migration checklist are completed, perform the migration.
-You can use professional Exchange migration tools to perform this task easily.
+You can use professional Exchange Migration tool to perform this task easily.
 After migrating all the desired data migrated to the Office 365 destination, ensure that the tasks in the next provided checklist (post-migration) are completed.

 - Perform Email Redirection and Caching